Cancer Research UK Manchester Institute Graduate Programme

 Cancer Research UK PhD studentships

 Each year we recruit students to join us on our 4 year PhD programme.
 Cancer Research UK studentships within the Institute are all 4 years in duration and open to UK, EU and International students.
 All studentships are fully funded by Cancer Research UK (including University tuition fees) and come with a generous stipend.
-Click here if you are interested in applying for one of our PhD studentships commencing in 2014.

 MD and MPhil studentships